wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ---

 A custom alert target provides a template for specifying the contents of the notifications to be sent when an alert changes state.
-The template is a blueprint for extracting various pieces of information from the alert and assembling them into the notification.
+The template is a blueprint for extracting information from the alert and assembling the notification.

-You typically customize a template by starting with the default template for the alert target type, and then editing that template.
+To customize a template, start with the default template for the alert target type, and edit that template.

 **Note** For general information about setting up custom alert targets, see [Creating and Managing Custom Alert Targets](webhooks_alert_notification.html).

 ## About Alert Target Templates

 The template defined by a custom alert target describes the contents of the notifications that will be sent whenever an alert transition triggers an event of interest.
-A template identifies the information you want to extract from the transitioned alert, and embeds that information within a formatted structure that is sent to the target's messaging platform, where the structure is interpreted and display as a readable notification.
+A template identifies the information you want to extract from the transitioned alert, and embeds that information in a formatted structure that is sent to the target's messaging platform.
+The messaging platform interprets the structure and displays it as a readable notification.
 For example:

+* A template for an HTML email alert target specifies the HTML structure that will be sent as the message body, and specifies the alert information to be included within that structure.
+Each piece of alert information is inserted as a value of an HTML element or attribute.

 * A template for a Slack alert target specifies the JSON structure that will be POSTed to the Slack endpoint, and specifies the alert information to be included within that structure.
 Each piece of alert information is inserted as a value of a Slack-defined JSON attribute.

-* A template for an HTML email alert target specifies the HTML structure that will be sent as the message body, and specifies the alert information to be included within that structure.
-Each piece of alert information is inserted as a value of an HTML element or attribute.

-A custom alert target's template uses [Mustache](https://mustache.github.io/) to combine literal text with Wavefront-defined _variables_ and _functions_ to produce the structures to be sent to the receiving messaging platform.
+A custom alert target's template uses [Mustache syntax](https://mustache.github.io/) to combine literal text with Wavefront-defined _variables_ and _functions_ to produce the structures to be sent to the receiving messaging platform.

 ### Predefined Templates
 Wavefront provides a predefined template for each type of custom alert target.
 You can use the predefined template as is, or you can customize it to add, remove, or rearrange alert information and structural elements.
 You can even use a predefined template as a guide for composing your own template.

-You can display a predefined template in the **Body Template** field of the [Create Alert Target](webhooks_alert_notification.html#creating-a-custom-alert-target) page by clicking **Template** and selecting one of the predefined templates.
-The list of available predefined templates is determined by the custom alert target's **Type**.

-You can inspect a predefined template to see:
+You can [inspect](#displaying-and-editing-predefined-templates) a predefined template to see:

 * The Wavefront-defined [variables](#template-variables) and [functions](#template-functions) that extract information from the alert.

 * The structural elements in which the extracted information is embedded.
 These are JSON attributes, HTML elements, or plain text, depending on the  messaging platform to which notifications will be sent.

 The predefined Slack, HipChat, and VictorOps templates contain JSON attributes defined by the messaging platform.
-You can consult the product documentation for the platform to learn more about these attributes.
+See the product documentation for the platform for details.

 **Note** The predefined Webhook Generic template contains JSON attributes that do not conform to any particular message platform's Webhook endpoint specification.
 This template simply demonstrates how to access the different kinds of alert information for a Webhook endpoint.